-For Toe Walkers: The motion of squat to stand helps these children develop a deeper squat to stretch their heel cords
+For Toe Walkers: The motion of a squat to stand helps these children develop a deeper squat to stretch their heel cords

-For Sensory fun: Use Eggs to play in water, sand, or a rice and bean mixture for sensory feedback as well.
+For Sensory fun: Use Eggs to play in the water, sand, or a rice and bean mixture for sensory feedback as well.

 Ideas other than candy: Our family used money or stickers but I had a great idea sent to me that I thought would be excellent to try.
 Fill the eggs with puzzle pieces and when you are through hunting, put the puzzle together.
-The added bonus is that you know an egg is missing if you have missing puzzle piece.
+The added bonus is that you know an egg is missing if you have a missing puzzle piece.

-Here are other great ideas (non candy)–some of these can be choking hazards so judge this according to the age of your child:
+Here are other great ideas (non-candy)–some of these can be choking hazards so judge this according to the age of your child:

 –party size play dough